safing/web/_posts/2021-03-23-attributing-dns-requests-on-windows.md

 ### Positive Side Effects

-Not only Windows has an internal DNS server to take care of DNS requets.
+Not only Windows has an internal DNS server to take care of DNS requests.
 Linux distributions are starting to active the DBus interface of systemd-resolved, which in turn also hides DNS requests from us.
 The workaround presented in this post also successfully works around this.

 Similar system are known to exist and are expected in other operating systems as well, so this change will better brace us for the next systems the Portmaster will be expanded to.